-The Brain Tour is another good Alzheimer's Disease resource.
+The Brain Tour is a good Alzheimer's Disease resource.
 This is an interactive tour which explains the effect of the disease on the brain.
-The Brain Tour

 If you are interested in participating in Alzheimer's Disease research the following link will take you to a research site.

 There is a list of the research studies that are accepting volunteers.
 Even if you are not interested in participating in research programs, it is still interesting to see what areas are being researched.

 Benefits Check up from the National Council on aging, over 2500 benefit programs available nationwide

 Disaster preparedness- 2018 NADRC: Disaster Planning Toolkit for People Living with Dementia